 How Webhooks work with Commerce.js and the Chec Dashboard

-Head over to the Setup > Webhooks section of the Chec Dashboard.
+Head over to the Settings > Webhooks section of the Chec Dashboard.
 From here you can start by adding a new webhook— select your subscribed events and provide Chec with your webhook callback URL.
 Build your callback handler, and you’re ready to go.

 When might you use webhooks?

 Webhooks enable you to extend functionality that may not apply directly to Chec.
 If you require custom business logic to occur once a customer places an order, a new product is added, or a gift card is issued, then webhooks are here to support you.

 - Sync to Algolia when products are added or updated

 - Notify customers when an order is dispatched via SMS (Twilio) or email (SendGrid)